XLB: A differentiable massively parallel lattice Boltzmann library in Python: Physics-based machine learning

 We may parameterize a body force $\mathcal{F}^{nn}$ by a deep neural network and add it to the above coarse simulation which yields the following time-series,

-The latter is obtained after consecutive LBM steps, each including a sequence of operations that may be denoted collectively by $\mathscr{P}$ which represents collision, applying force, streaming, and applying boundary conditions altogether in order to advance the result one step in time (see the \texttt{step} function inside base class or in Listing~\ref{lst:step}).
-The deep learning corrector force, $\mathcal{F}^{nn}$, is then developed to minimize the difference between the resulting macroscopic velocity fields obtained based on the down-sampled coarse-grained solution $\{\mathbf{f}_{l}(x_l, t)\}$ and the corrected solution $\{ \mathbf{g}^{nn}(x_l, t)\}$.
+The latter is obtained after consecutive LBM steps, each including a sequence of operations that may be denoted collectively by $\mathscr{P}$ which represents collision, applying force, streaming, and applying boundary conditions altogether in order to advance the result one step in time.
+The deep learning corrector force, $\mathcal{F}^{nn}$, is then developed to minimize the difference between the resulting macroscopic velocity fields obtained based on the down-sampled coarse-grained solution $\{\boldsymbol{f}_{l}(\boldsymbol{x}_l, t)\}$ and the corrected solution $\{ \boldsymbol{g}^{nn}(\boldsymbol{x}_l, t)\}$.
 This is achieved by minimizing the following loss function $\mathcal{L}$, expressed as:

 in which $\mathscr{U}_x$ and $\mathscr{U}_y$ represent the operators that extract the $x$ and $y$ components of the velocity field from the distribution functions respectively as per \eqref{eq:velocity}.
 The initial time step for training is identified by $m$, and $s$ represents the number of time steps that are `unrolled' in the training procedure.
 Due to the temporal unrolling, the network's output influences subsequent loss calculations.
 Therefore, backpropagation involves differentiating all the LBM steps combined in the operator $\mathscr{P}$, enabling the network to understand the temporal dynamics of the flow and adjust its output to minimize future losses.